Learn more about how insurance works and why it’s an important safety net for you and your family.

 If you want to take out cover a second time, you may need to go through an underwriting process, which will take into account your health and financial details at this later point in time.
-As health can typically worsen with age, this may result in exclusions or increased costs.
+As health can worsen with age, this may result in exclusions or increased costs.
 Sometimes insurers will allow reinstatement processes with less underwriting within a short period after lapse or cancellation.

-In the event that you need to make a claim on your insurance, contact your insurance provider or if you have insurance through your super, contact your super fund to find out what information they need from you in order to assess your claim.
+If you need to make a claim on your insurance, get in touch with your insurance provider.
+Or if you have insurance through your super, contact your super fund to find out what information they need from you to assess your claim.

-If you’re an AMP insurance customer, you can notify us online, or by phone—whatever’s easiest for you.
-You’ll speak with a claims intake specialist and will then be assigned a case manager who will help you navigate the claims process.
+If you’re an AMP insurance customer, you can let us know online, or by phone—whatever’s easiest for you.
+You’ll speak with a claim specialist and will then be assigned a case manager who will help you navigate the claims process.
 You may be asked to provide medical reports or undergo medical assessments.

-You’ll then be notified of the outcome of your claim, and if it’s accepted, you’ll receive payment and a recovery plan if appropriate.
+We’ll then let you know the outcome of your claim, and if it’s accepted, you’ll receive payment and a recovery plan if appropriate.